Where Light Began: A Pilgrimage to Nikola Tesla’s Birthplace in Smiljan, Croatia

 Stage 5: The Memorial Center - Where Coils Hum and Legends Are Debunked

-Next to the house is a sleek, modern museum building - the Memorijalni centar "Nikola Tesla" Smiljan.
-This is where they separate the man from the meme.
-Yes, you’ll see models of the Tesla Coil and explanations of AC current.
-But the good stuff is in the obscure corners.
+Next to the birth house stands a sleek, modern building - the official Nikola Tesla Memorial Center (Memorijalni centar "Nikola Tesla").
+This museum is where they separate the man from the meme.

 They have replicas of his less famous, utterly bizarre patents.
 Like his "Apparatus for Aerial Transportation" (basically a VTOL aircraft/helicopter hybrid he dreamed up in 1928).
 Or his plans for a "World Wireless System," which was less about radio and more about a global, free energy grid powered by the Earth's ionosphere.
 The guy was thinking about renewable, planetary-scale internet in the 1900s.
 Mind.
 Blown.